ohmp/james-project/newletter.md

   - Succeeded to support 1.000 thunderbird like users
   - However, it turned out we had problems with 10.000 users.

 The following results were obtained on a server with an Intel Xeon CPU (E3-1231 3.40GHz 4 cores 8 threads) with 32 GB of RAM.
+We run Gatling on the same host, thus it has performance impact on the results.
+So far Gatling is run manually when we take time for it.
+Maybe we will integrate it to our build pipeline.
+Also the testing server configuration we are using might change in the future.

 Additionally, we added metrics a bit everywhere in James using the brand new metrics API.
 We collect and export everything in [ElasticSearch](https://github.com/elastic/elasticsearch-metrics-reporter-java) using [Dropwizard metrics](http://metrics.dropwizard.io/3.2.1/).
 Then we graph it all using [Grafana](http://grafana.com/).